 Just five days later, on October 10, 2004, Caminiti went into cardiac arrest and died as a result of speedballing heroin and cocaine.
 An autopsy showed Caminiti had an enlarged heart and coronary artery disease caused by years of drug abuse.
 Both were major contributors to his death.

 What is a speedball and why is it so dangerous?

 A speedball is a potentially fatal cocktail consisting of a stimulant and a depressant.
 In Caminiti’s case, the combination was cocaine and heroin, but a speedball may also consist of, for example, crack and alcohol, or meth and Valium.
 Most people combine the two drugs in the same syringe, although some use a separate syringe for each drug – sometimes one syringe for each arm.
 The drugs can also be snorted.

 The combination of the two potent drugs results in an intense rush from the cocaine, followed by the calming properties of heroin.
-The heroin helps prevent anxiety and palpitations from the cocaine, while the cocaine prevents extreme drowsiness and “nodding” caused by the heroin.
+The heroine helps prevent anxiety and palpitations from the cocaine, while the cocaine prevents extreme drowsiness and “nodding” caused by heroin.
 In other words, users think a speedball is a way to enjoy the best of both substances.

 Because users don’t experience the extreme results of either drug, speedballs present a larger potential for overdose than using one drug alone.
-Cocaine ramps up the heart rate and heroin quickly slows it down.
+Cocaine ramps up the heart rate and heroin quickly slow it down.
 This rapid change is extremely taxing to the heart.

 Speedballs also killed San Diego Padres pitcher Eric Show, who died in rehab in 1984.
-Speedballs have also claimed the lives of a number of celebrities, including John Belushi, River Phoenix and Chris Farley.
+Speedballs have also claimed the lives of a number of celebrities, including John Belushi, River Phoenix, and Chris Farley.